Blood Test for DUI in Los Angeles

 April 27, 2013

 Often a situation arises when a driver is pulled over and is cited or arrested for a crime.
-Later, law enforcement realizes that that driver was guilty of another crime.
-At that point, the law enforcement will attempt to make sure that all crimes driver (defendant) is guilty of are on the same complaint.
-Sometimes, by the time the prosecution realizes that defendant is guilty of additional crimes, he or she already plead guilty to that first charged crime.
+Later, law enforcement realized that the driver was guilty of another crime.
+At that point, law enforcement will attempt to make sure that all crimes the driver (defendant) is guilty of are on the same complaint.
+Sometimes, by the time the prosecution realizes that the defendant is guilty of additional crimes, he or she has already pleaded guilty to that first charged crime.
 In an event like that, the prosecution should be prohibited because of a due process violation.
 The Supreme Court in People v.
-Kellett ruled just the same barring prosecution for a “felon in possession of a gun” after Elmer Kellett plead […]
+Kellett ruled just the same barring prosecution for a “felon in possession of a gun” after Elmer […]

 Read more »